Last Updated: September 21, 2025

 Database Chatbots

 An example of a useful custom chatbot is one that converts natural language prompts into database queries and returns data.
 To demonstrate this, we first need to store a database online.
 We can use CRSP and/or Compustat data or other data for this example.
 An easy way to create an online database is to create an account at MotherDuck and use the MotherDuck CLI (command line interface) to upload csv files.
-ChatGPT or Gemini can tell you how to do this, or, there are agentic chatbots that can do it for you (see below).
-Then, we can ask Gemini (or Replit) to create a chatbot that (i) sends a user prompt to an LLM, (ii) receives a response in the form of SQL code, (iii) sends the SQL code to MotherDuck to retrieve data, and (iv) returns the data to the user.
-The key to this is the duckdb Python library, which can execute SQL queries against csv files just as if a SQL database had been set up.
+A chatbot can tell you how to do this, or, there are agentic chatbots that can do it for you (see below).
+Then, we can ask Claude (or Replit) to create a chatbot that (i) sends a user prompt to an LLM, (ii) receives a response in the form of SQL code, (iii) sends the SQL code to MotherDuck to retrieve data, and (iv) returns the data to the user.
+This utilizes the duckdb Python library, which executes SQL queries against csv files and other types of files just as if a SQL database had been set up.
 To create the chatbot, a system prompt must be created that adequately describes the csv files to the LLM.
-This requires testing and iteration, like creating the system prompt for the forecasting and valuation chatbot.
+This requires testing and iteration.

 App Deployment